babel/babel-loader/README.md

 # babel-loader
   > Babel is a compiler for writing next generation JavaScript.

-  This package allows the use babel with [webpack](https://github.com/webpack/webpack)
+  This package allows transpiling JavaScript files using [Babel](https://github.com/babel/babel) and [webpack](https://github.com/webpack/webpack).

   __Notes:__ Issues with the output should be reported on the babel [issue tracker](https://github.com/babel/babel/issues);